the Chromium logo

 Sanitizer tools rely on compile-time instrumentation.
 However, Chromium code may call into system-installed third-party shared libraries, which were not built with the appropriate instrumentation.
 This is a problem:

 To avoid this issue, we've made it possible to make Chromium use sanitizer-instrumented versions of third-party DSOs.
-By setting a GYP flag, you can either have them built from source during Chromium build, or download pre-built binaries from Google Storage.
+By setting a GN flag, you can either have them built from source during Chromium build, or download pre-built binaries from Google Storage.
 The list contains ~50 third-party packages, which should cover most of the DSO dependencies of Chrome and tests (enough at least to run MSan without bogus reports).

 Using pre-built binaries